-Perfect Sugar Cookie cut outs are soft, thick, sinfully buttery and taste amazing whether they are decorated or not!
+These Cut Out Sugar Cookies are soft, thick, sinfully buttery and taste amazing whether they are decorated or not!
 Make easy sugar cookie cut outs that keep their shape & edges.
 Great for decorating with royal icing or sprinkles.
 This is a no-chill recipe!

-Making the perfect sugar cookie cut outs was never an easy task for me.
+Making perfect cut out cookies was never an easy task for me.
 I always had trouble with them.
-The worst is, making a batch and pulling them from the oven to find that the shape is nothing like you started with.

 I can assure you, that this recipe has always given me consistent results.
 Since they don’t spread, they maintain crisp, well defined edges which makes them perfect for decorating with royal icing.

-These cookies not only have the perfect shape, but they are absolutely addicting.
 I get RAVE reviews on these cookies all the time.
-They have a pillowy soft texture and are supremely buttery.
+They have a pillowy, soft texture and are supremely buttery.
 They are proof that cut out sugar cookies do not need to be hard and crunchy to hold their shape.

-This is a no chill sugar cookie recipe
+This is a no chill cut out sugar cookie recipe

 Why do Sugar Cookies Cut Outs Spread?